pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 The IMU is sampled at 110 Hz.
 When downloading recordings from Pupil Cloud the IMU's orientation in Euler angles (i.e. roll, pitch, and yaw) is also available.

-The IMU is located in the top bar of the module and it's coordinate system is oriented with the x-axis pointing to the right, the y-axis pointing in front, and the z-axis pointing upwards.
+The IMU is located in the top bar of the module and its coordinate system is oriented with the x-axis pointing to the right, the y-axis pointing in front, and the z-axis pointing upwards.

 <div style="display:flex;justify-content:center;" class="pb-4">
   <v-img